smegnsh/feature_engineering_woe_iv/README.md

  WOE = ln( distribution_good / distribution_bad )

-### **Interpreting WOE Values**
+### interpreting WOE Values

-Positive WOE: Indicates that a segment has a higher proportion of non-events compared to events, suggesting it's a "good" predictor.
+- Positive WOE: Indicates that a segment has a higher proportion of non-events compared to events, suggesting it's a "good" predictor.

-Negative WOE: Suggests a higher proportion of events than non-events, making it a "bad" predictor.
+- Negative WOE: Suggests a higher proportion of events than non-events, making it a "bad" predictor.

-WOE near Zero: The segment behaves similarly to the overall population.
+- WOE near Zero: The segment behaves similarly to the overall population.